-We ask for the information on this form, and associated evidence, to determine if you have established eligibility for the immigration benefit for which you are filing.
+We ask for the information on this form and associated evidence to determine if you have established eligibility for the immigration benefit you are seeking.
 Our legal right to ask for this information is in 8 U.S.C.
 1203 and 1225.
 We may provide this information to other government agencies.
-Failure to provide this information, and any requested evidence, may delay a final decision or result in denial of your request.
+Failure to provide this information and any requested evidence may delay a final decision or result in denial of your request.